 James J. Curran, MD

-An estimated 7.5 million Americans have psoriasis, and an estimated 30% to 40% of individuals with psoriasis also develop psoriatic arthritis (PsA).
+Psoriatic arthritis (PsA) is a chronic inflammatory arthritis associated with psoriasis.
+An estimated 7.5 million Americans have psoriasis, and an estimated 30% to 40% of individuals with psoriasis also develop PsA.
+Symptoms of PsA include fatigue, pain and inflammation in joints, and potentially progressive joint damage.
 Despite the availability of a variety of treatment options, many patients with PsA continue to experience suboptimal outcomes.
-This activity will examine tailoring therapy to maximize patient satisfaction.
+This activity will examine assessment of PsA severity, establishing treatment goals, and monitoring.

 Rheumatologists, dermatologists, and other clinicians who treat patients with PsA.